faxm0dem/grafana-riemann-websocket-datasource/README.md

 ### MaxSeries

-It will cause your browser to ignore events that don't match the first `MaxSeries` series.
+It will cause your browser to ignore events that don't match the *first* `MaxSeries` series.
 It doesn't mean it won't process them: once you subscribed to a riemann event stream, your browser will get hit by all events matching the query.
-But only the ones whose `GroupBy` clause matches the series identifier will get drawn on screen.
+But only the ones whose first `MaxSeries` `GroupBy` clause matches the series identifier will get drawn on screen.
 The others will be ignored.

 ### MaxDataPoints